shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 The above taxonomy and threat analysis focus on location tracking tags.
 They are protocol-independent; if a tag were designed using a technology other than Bluetooth, they would still apply.
 The key attributes are the functionalities and physical properties of the accessory from the user’s perspective.
 The accessory must be small enough to be easily concealed, and able to broadcast its location to other consumer devices.

+## Possible Methods to Circumvent of DULT Protocol

+There are several different ways an attacker could attempt to circumvent the DULT protocol in order to track a victim without their consent.
+These include deploying multiple tags to follow a single victim and using a non-compliant tag (e.g. speaker disabled, altered firmware, spoofed tag).
+There are also other potential concerns of abuse of the DULT Protocol, such as remotely disabling a victim's tracking tag.

+### Deploying Multiple Tags

+When an attacker deploys tracking tags to follow a victim, they may deploy more than one tag.
+For example, if planting a tracking tag in a car, the attacker might place one tag inside the car, and another affixed on the outside of the car.
+The DULT protocol must be robust to this scenario.
+This means that scans, whether passive or active, need to be able to return more than one result if a device is suspected of being used for unwanted tracking, and the time to do so must not be significantly impeded by the presence of multiple trackers.
+This also applies to situations where many tags are present, even if they are not being used for unwanted location tracking, such as a busy train station or airport where tag owners may or may not be in proximity to their tracking tags.

+### Remote Advertisement Monitoring

+Bluetooth advertisement packets are not encrypted, so any device with Bluetooh scanning capabilities in proximity to a location tracking tag can receive Bluetooth advertisement packets.
+If an attacker is able to link an identifier in an advertisement packet to a particular tag, they may be able to use this information to track the tag over time, and potentially by proxy the victim or other individual, without their consent.
+Tracking tags typically rotate any identifiers associated with the tag, but the duration with which they rotate could be up to 24 hours (see e.g. {{!I-D.detecting-unwanted-location-trackers}}).
+Beck et al. have [demonstrated](https://eprint.iacr.org/2023/1332.pdf) a technological solution that employs secret sharing and error correction coding that would reduce this to 60 seconds.
+However, work must investigate how robust this scheme is to the presence of multiple tags (see {{deploying-multiple-tags}}).

+### Non-compliant tags (JESSIE TODO)

+### Misuse of Remote Disablement (JESSIE TODO)

 ## What is in scope

 ### Technologies